 - Run the garbage disposal: Even if you don’t remember putting stuff down the disposer, it’s a good idea to run it for a good 30 seconds with the hot water running to get rid of any crumbs and grime.
 This goes a long way toward keeping your kitchen drain from stinking, too.

 - Wipe the counters: Use a counter spray and a microfiber cloth to clean up any spills and crumbs.
 (Bonus: add peppermint oil to deter mice and ants.)

 - Take out the trash: This is a sore spot in my house since my husband prefers to smash the kitchen trash down night after night, hauling it outdoors only when he can’t make 4 more inches of space in there.
 I, on the other hand, am adamant about the trash being emptied nightly.
 After 16 years, we’ve reached a compromise: he takes out the trash.

-- Sweep and/or spot mop spills: Even though I go over the floor as part of my daily cleaning routine, having two cats means we need to give the floor a quick sweep at night, too.
+- Vacuum and/or spot mop spills: Even though I go over the floor as part of my daily cleaning routine, having two cats means we need to give the floor a quick vacuum at night, too.

 Of course, if you’re not following my daily cleaning routine you may want to do a few other tasks, such as:

 - Microwave your wet sponge for two minutes